MrLoh/thesis-davidson/manuscript.md

 We have seen that a simplified interpretation of the Turing Test as proposed by @Davidson:1990tt reveals the core of Turing's idea.
 However, we have also seen that an interpretation of the Turing Test as an operational definition or sufficient condition for intelligence is not in line with Turing's writing.
 Instead, I have proposed to follow @Moor:1976at and interpret the test as a framework to collect empirical evidence to show that a computer can perform human-like tasks.
 We have seen that this can provide a good and clear definition of a special class of computers that are the goal of AGI research.

 Furthermore, we have established that Turing claims that (1) communication abilities are representative of intellectual abilities in general and (2) that his test is adequate to evaluate those abilities.
-I have pointed out that his claim (3) that computers can simulate the brain (the Turing Principle), which is the main point most philosophers critique, is completely independent of the other claims and is the least essential one for Turing.
+I have pointed out that his claim (3) that computers can simulate the brain (the Turing Principle) is completely independent of the other claims and not very essential for Turing.

 Lastly, we have seen that Turing had pioneering ideas about how to devise algorithms which could pass his test.
 Such algorithms (4) need to be able to learn when trained with data and, different from classical algorithms, their outcome is not predictable independent of their 'experience' and the states of their operation are not easily interpretable.